hu-macsy/lama_old/scai/lama/doc/installation/install.rst

 The directory ``{SCAI_ROOT}/lib`` should contain the following libraries:

-- libama.so
 - libscai_common.so
-- libscai_hmemo.so
 - libscai_logging.so
+- libscai_tracing.so
 - libscai_tasking.so
+- libscai_hmemo.so
+- libscai_kregistry.so
+- libscai_blaskernel.so
-- libscai_tracing.so
+- libscai_lama.so

-..
-Outdated entries
-.. - liblog4lama.so
+- libscai_solver.so
-.. - libamacuda.so  (available if CUDA is available)
-.. - libamampi.so   (available if MPI is available)